device42/device42-docs/docs/reports/reports/discovery-quality-scores.md

 Each discovered device in the list on the "Discovery Score" view page includes helpful statistics that offer insight into what was discovered from each device.

+Device pages now display the latest five Discovery Scores, with the ability to scroll down to see more.

 The following is a short explanation of the fields present on the "Discovery Score" page:

 ![](/assets/images/Discovery-scores-pie-charts-2-1.png)